 - The driver of the vehicle is responsible for disabling or switching on the airbag. - Always switch off the ignition before disabling the front passenger airbag!
-Failure to do so could result in a fault in the airbag deactivation system. - Never leave the key in the airbag disabling switch as it could get damaged or enable or disable the airbag during driving. - If for any reason an airbag is deactivated, reactivate it as soon as possible so that it can fulfil its protective function.
+Failure to do so could result in a fault in the airbag deactivation system. - Never leave the key in the airbag disabling switch as it could get damaged or enable or disable the airbag during driving. - If the Off 発 (airbag disabled) control lamp flashes, the front passenger front airbag will not trigger in the event of an accident!
+Have the system immediately checked by an Official Service.